-Care Property Invest is a limited liability company, with registered office at 2900 Schoten, Horstebaan 3 (hereinafter "Care Property Invest" or the "Company").
-It was incorporated under the name "Serviceflats Invest ny" on 30 October 1995.
+Care Property Invest is a limited liability company, with registered office at 2900 Schoten, Horstebaan 3 (hereinafter 'Care Property Invest' or the 'Company').
+It was incorporated under the name 'Serviceflats Invest nv' on 30 October 1995.

-Since November 25, 2014, Care Property Invest has the status of a public regulated real estate company (public RREC) under Belgian law.
+Since November 25, 2014, the Company has the status of a public regulated real estate company (public RREC) under Belgian law.

-Care Property Invest helps healthcare businesses to realise their projects by offering quality and socially responsible real estate tailored to the end users, and this from a solid organisation.
+The Company helps healthcare businesses to realise their projects by offering quality and socially responsible real estate tailored to the end users, and this from a solid organisation.
 For its shareholders, it always aims for stable long-term returns on investments.

 The shares of the Company are admitted to trading on a regulated market, i.e. Euronext Brussels - Industry Classification Benchmark - 8673 Residential REITs, ISIN code: BE0974273055.
-Since 19 December 2016 Care Property Invest is included in the Euronext Brussels BEL Mid-Index.
+Since 19 December 2016 the Company is included in the Euronext Brussels BEL Mid-Index.
 The LEI number of Care Property Invest is: 54930096UUTCOUCQDU64.

 The Company is subject to the relevant provisions of Belgian law, the Belgian Code for Companies and Associations and the regulations applicable at any time to regulated real estate companies.
-In particular, it is subject to the provisions of the Act of 12 May 2014 concerning regulated real estate companies as amended by the Act of 22 October 2017 (Belgian Official Gazette of 9 November 2017) (the "RREC Act") and the Royal Decree of 13 July 2014 relating to RRECs as amended by the Royal Decree of 23 April 2018 (Belgian Official Gazette of 17 May 2018) (the "RREC RD"), hereinafter referred to as "RREC legislation".
+In particular, it is subject to the provisions of the Act of 12 May 2014 concerning regulated real estate companies as amended by the Act of 22 October 2017 (Belgian Official Gazette of 9 November 2017) (the 'RREC Law') and the Royal Decree of 13 July 2014 relating to RRECs as amended by the Royal Decree of 23 April 2018 (Belgian Official Gazette of 17 May 2018) (the 'RREC RD'), hereinafter referred to as 'RREC legislation'.